BestReviews is reader-supported and may earn an affiliate commission. Details

 Generates enthusiasm from men who prefer a fuss-free, minimalist design.
 Classic leather strap and sleek, silver-tone face in stainless steel.
 Suitable for semi-formal and dressy occasions.
 Affordable.

-Fairly lightweight – a plus for some men; while others prefer a more substantial watch.
+Fairly lightweight.
 Crystal seems delicate.
 Water resistant only to about 98 feet.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.